 There are four main techniques of laser plastic welding.
 Each technique or method comes with its own set of advantages and disadvantages.
 Certain applications can only be completed by one specific method, while other applications have multiple options.
 Deciding which method to use often comes down to factors such as part geometry, cycle time requirements and process flexibility.

-Scanner-based welding is really a compromise of both contour and simultaneous welding.
+Scanner-based welding is really a hybrid of both contour and simultaneous welding.
 In this process a single laser beam, guided by high-speed and precision galvo-mirrors, makes multiple passes over the entire joint very quickly.
 Travel speeds between 70 and 250mm per second are common.
-Although a single laser beam is used the entire joint is heated up at virtually the same time.
+Although just a single laser beam is used, the entire joint is heated up at virtually the same time.

 The contour welding process involves moving a laser beam along the entire joint pattern, typically only a single pass is made.
 The laser is often guided by a robotic arm that allows the laser to travel relative to the joint in three-dimensions.
 This is a critical welding method for large and three-dimensional parts, such as car tail lights.